 This is the first and most important question to ask is whether or not it’s safe to use bear spray on a human.
 The last thing anybody wants is to catch a murder/manslaughter/other charges because they sprayed somebody with a product that is extremely dangerous to their health.
 So, is bear spray dangerous for humans, or not?

 The answer to this question comes down to three things:

 - The Volume of the spray

 - The Delivery of the spray

 Bear Spray Is Technically More Potent than Pepper Spray/Mace

 The Environmental Protection Agency (EPA) regulates the concentration of capsaicin (the same active ingredient used in both bear spray and pepper spray) in pressurized sprays.
-Technically, it’s oleoresin capsicum, which is a type of capsaicin, but since I’m not a scientist, I’ll leave that one to the experts at Sabre.
+Technically, it’s oleoresin capsicum, which is a type of capsaicin, but since I’m not a scientist, I’ll leave the deeper explanations on that one to the experts at Sabre.